Kreatorhood-HD/test-grid_plus/README.md

 1. `yarn install`
 2. `yarn start`
 3. Check TestSig.js - there are 2 methods to test the signature `checkSigCorrectMessage` + `checkSigWrongMessage`
 4. On the UI there are two buttons to test the two methods.
+Inside the previous methods are visible all params we are sending

 In the project directory, you can run: